Ronnie Edwards (footballer): International career

 Edwards was called up to a training camp with the England U19 national team in May 2021.
-In October 2021, he was called up to the full U19 squad for the friendly Marbella Cup tournament and made his debut during a 3-1 defeat against France.
+In October 2021, he was called up to the full U19 squad for the friendly Marbella Cup tournament and made his debut during a 3–1 defeat against France.

 On 17 June 2022, Edwards was included in the England U19 squad for the 2022 UEFA European Under-19 Championship.
-He started in the final as England won the tournament with a 3-1 extra time victory over Israel on 1 July 2022.
+He started in the final as England won the tournament with a 3–1 extra time victory over Israel on 1 July 2022.

-On 21 September 2022, Edwards made his England U20 debut during a 3-0 victory over Chile at the Pinatar Arena.
+On 21 September 2022, Edwards made his England U20 debut during a 3–0 victory over Chile at the Pinatar Arena.
+On 10 May 2023, Edwards was included in the England squad for the 2023 FIFA U-20 World Cup.
+He started all four of their games at the tournament including the round of sixteen defeat against Italy.

+On 21 March 2025, Edwards made his England U21 debut during a 5–3 defeat to France in Lorient.
+He was included in the England squad for the 2025 UEFA European Under-21 Championship.
+Edwards was an unused substitute in the final as England defeated Germany to win the tournament.